 Deciding who to leave your pup with while you’re traveling is a tough call.
 Finding an excellent dog sitter isn’t always easy, but it’s important for your dog’s safety and well-being while you’re gone.

-Be sure that you really trust your dog sitter to take great care of your dog and your house.
+Be sure that you trust your dog sitter to take great care of your dog and your house.
 It might sound easy to take care of your pup, but that means that there are also plenty of people who get work as dog sitters who are lazy and not ready to do a great job!

 How to Find a Great Dog Sitter